2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 GREEN BAY, WI. – It’s one of the most unknown drafts in recent memory.
-Analysts and fans alike are struggling to predict where players will land across the board, and the lack of pre-draft trading could set up 2025 for a frenzy.
+Analysts and fans alike are struggling to predict where players will land across the 2025 NFL Draft board, and the lack of pre-draft action could set up for some fireworks.

 That makes fantasy football managers that much more uneasy.
 You may be eying a player, but what if they fall in the draft?
 Go to a loaded team?
 Team doesn’t address the most obvious with the best players?